 EMS professionals within Wake County meeting the specifications above have been listed on a single letter provided by Wake County EMS under the provisions granted by the EMS System Plan to qualify for fee waiver status.

 How do you get started?
-Easy!
-Follow the steps below:
+Follow these steps:

-- Using our convenient Course Reservation system, add the course(s) to your cart and complete the information to reserve your spot in the course.
-You can also search for courses on WebAdvisor and register yourself!
+- Using the Course Reservation system, add the course(s) to your cart and complete the information to reserve your spot.
+You can also search for courses on WebAdvisor and register yourself.

 - After the registration cutoff date, all students will be registered in the course and assigned to the appropriate course in Moodle.

 - Once registration has been completed, students who need to pay must do so before the class begins.

 - Set up a Moodle account and log in.

 Registration closes five days before the first day of class or when the class is full.

 Initial Emergency Medical Technician course

 This course introduces basic emergency medical care.
 Topics include preparatory, airway, patient assessment, medical emergencies, trauma, infants and children and operations.
 Upon completion, students should be able to demonstrate the knowledge and skills necessary to achieve North Carolina State or National Registry EMT certification.
-To begin your registration sign up in the reservation system.
-You will find the list of courses at the bottom of this page.
+To begin your registration, sign up in the reservation system.
+The list of courses is at the bottom of this page.

 Typical course length: 288 hours

 Refresher courses are designed for those EMS professionals who may not have the opportunity to attend monthly continuing education courses.
 It is encouraged that EMS professionals register for the course associated with their level of credential with an end date that occurs before the credential expires.
-Currently credentialed EMS professionals and those with a credential that has lapsed within the last two (2) years are eligible to register for these courses.
-Recredentialing is available at Wake Tech if needed by the student.
+Credentialed EMS professionals and those with a credential that has lapsed within the last two years are eligible to register for these courses.
+Re-credentialing is available at Wake Tech, if needed by the student.

 - EMT Refresher Course (96 hours)